-- For one-participant plans, annual filing of Form 5500 is required once the plan's assets reach $250,000 at the end of your plan year or you terminate the plan.
+- For one-participant plans, annual filing of Form 5500 is required once the plan's assets reach $250,000 at the end of your plan year or you terminate your plan.
 We'll provide you with information each year to help you complete the form.

 - Plan administration may require occasional duties, such as periodically updating or restating the plan.